Enrollment – 4,130 (2016-17)

 - The parents and community residents are highly active in the schools and serve as members of Board of Education advisory committees, strategic planning initiatives, task forces and parent organizations.

-- The district has established a preliminary operating budget of $56.8 million for the 2014-15 fiscal year, and derives 94 percent of its revenue from local sources, the majority of which comes from property taxes.
+- For the 2015-16 school year, the district established an operating budget of $58.8 million, with anticipated revenue of $59.6 million.
+Of total district revenue, 94 percent is derived from local sources, the majority of which comes from property taxes.

 National and Regional Recognitions